Poeloe/oop_surface_code/circuit_simulation/readme.md

             Use this option if density matrix has been named manually and this one should be used for the calculations.

-## Surface Code
+## Stabilizer measurement protocols for a distributed surface code

-For the distributed surface code, this module contains the script `stabilizer_measurement_protocols.py` which contains the code to simulate the stabilizer measurement protocols Stringent and Expedient that can be used to measure the stabilizers in a distributed surface code architecture.
+For the distributed surface code, this module contains the script `stabilizer_measurement_protocols.py` which simulates the stabilizer measurement protocols Stringent and Expedient that can be used to measure the stabilizers in a distributed surface code architecture.
 The file will calculate the superoperator for different values of network, gate and measurement noise.